To better understand what is value investing, you need to know first:

-“If the job has been correctly done when a common stock is purchased, the time to sell is almost never.”
+“If the job has been correctly done when a common stock is purchased, the time to sell is rarely.”
 Warren Buffett

 Value investing and speculation

-Unlike speculation, value investing is only best suited to those who have long term focus.
+Unlike speculation, value investing is only best suited to those who have a long-term focus.

 The value investor has made his decision after studying the business thoroughly.
-So he knows that he will be rewarded handsomely in the future of his investment.
+So he knows that he will be rewarded handsomely in the future for his investment.

-Speculators, on the other hand, focus on the hottest companies in the stock market that he expected to make significant gains in the short term.
+Speculators, on the other hand, focus on the hottest companies in the stock market and they expect to make significant gains in the short term.

-It turns out that the real challenge to be a successful value investor is to resist all the temptations associated with the hottest stocks in the market.
+It turns out that the real challenge to being a successful value investor is to resist all the temptations associated with the hottest stocks in the market.